 Refried beans are a dominant dish in Mexican cuisine, they are usually prepared to accompany many of the traditional mexican dishes but also to eat them alone only with tortillas.
 They are eaten in the morning as breakfast or for lunch, but also at nights for dinner.

-I remember when I was a kid, coming back from school so hungry that my mom will give me a taquito con frijoles (taco with fried beans) so I could wait until lunch was ready.
+I remember when I was a kid, coming back from school so hungry that my mom will give me a taquito con frijoles (taco with refried beans) so I could wait until lunch was ready.

 How to serve refried beans

-What kind of beans for refried
+What kind of beans to use?

 The most common types are pinto, bayo, black.
 You can use the ones you prefer but I strongly suggest to cook them at home.
 Here’s our recipe to cook mexican beans (De la Olla Beans).

-- 500 gr of cooked and drained beans
+- 2 ½ cup (500 gr) of cooked and drained beans